mlmabuti/conan-bug-tracker/README.md

 To get started with Conan, follow these simple steps:

 1. Visit the web app [here](https://conan-bug-tracker.web.app/)
-2. Login with Google
+2. Continue with Google
-3. Create a new project by specifying the project title and members
+3. Create a new project by specifying the project title and the exact email of each member (optional)
 4. Create a new ticket by filling up the required fields
-5. Mark a ticket as resolved, delete it, or simply check read its description
+5. Mark a ticket as resolved, delete it, or simply check out its details
+6. View resolved tickets, update resolved tickets to unresolved or delete them

 # Working Features
 Conan comes with the following features: